slimtoolkit/slim/README.md

 Commands:

 * `build`   - Collect fat image information and build a slim image from it
 * `profile` - Collect fat image information and generate a fat container report
 * `info`    - Collect fat image information and reverse engineers its Dockerfile (no runtime container analysis)
 * `version` - Show docker-slim and docker version information
+* `update`  - Update docker-slim

 Global options: